section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 The input layer receives data represented by a numeric value.
 Hidden layers perform most computations required by the network.
 Finally, the output layer predicts the output.

 In a neural network, neurons dominate one another.
-A neuron is an object that holds a numeral value that is between 0 and 1.
+A neuron is a fundamental element of a neural network.
 Each layer is made of neurons.
 Once the input layer receives data, it is redirected to the hidden layer.
 At the hidden layer, computation occurs, and information is sent to the output layer's neurons.
 Neurons in different layers are connected through channels.
-Each channel is assigned a number referred to as weight.
+Each channel is assigned a number referred to as [weight](https://deepai.org/machine-learning-glossary-and-terms/weight-artificial-neural-network#:~:text=Weight%20is%20the%20parameter%20within,weight%2C%20and%20a%20bias%20value.).

 Weight is a value in a neural network that converts input data within the network's hidden layers.
-Weights work by input layer taking input data and multiplying it by the weight value then passing it to the next layer(hidden layer).
+Weights work by input layer, taking input data, and multiplying it by the weight value.
+It then initiates a value for the first hidden layer.
 The hidden layers transform the input data and pass it to the next layer.
 The output layer produces the desired output.

 The inputs and the weights are multiplied, and their sum is sent to neurons in the hidden layer.
 Each neuron adds the inputs it receives to get the sum.
 This value then transits through the activation function.

 The activation function outcome decides if a neuron is activated or not.
 An activated neuron transfer information in the other layers through the channels.
 In this approach, the data gets generated on the network.
 In other words, this is [forward propagation](https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250).
-Feed-forward propagation is the process of inputing data in an input node and getting a predicted output through the output node.
+Feed-forward propagation is the process of inputting data in an input node and getting a predicted output through the output node.

 Feed-forward propagation takes place when the hidden layer accepts the input data.
 Process it as per the activation function and pass it to the output.
 The neuron in the output layer with a higher probability projects the result.